GRAINS-Soybeans surge on weather concerns; wheat rises after slide

 And record prices for palm oil, which competes with soybean byproduct soyoil, and a rally in crude oil have also lent support to soybeans this week.
 POI/O/R

-(Additional reporting by Gus Trompiz in Paris, Gavin Maguire in Singapore and Mark Weinraub in Chicago; Editing by Sherry Jacob-Phillips, Subhranshu Sahu, David Evans and Paul Simao)
+(Additional reporting by Gus Trompiz in Paris, Gavin Maguire in Singapore and Mark Weinraub in Chicago; Editing by Sherry Jacob-Phillips, Subhranshu Sahu, David Evans, Paul Simao and Richard Chang)

 ((pj.huffstutter@thomsonreuters.com; 313-484-5275 (w); On Twitter @pjhuffstutter; Reuters Messaging: pj.huffstutter.reuters.com@thomsonreuters.net))